 She has advised individual suspects and witnesses in a number of Serious Fraud Office (SFO), Financial Conduct Authority (FCA), HM Revenue and Customs (HMRC) and Information Commissioner’s Office (ICO) investigations and prosecutions.

 Formerly a prosecutor at the SFO, Anne-Marie worked on some of the UK’s largest fraud and corruption investigations and prosecutions.
 She worked on a number of international investigations, involving cooperation with the United States’ Department of Justice and Securities and Exchange Commission, European and Swiss Federal Prosecutors, the Australian Federal Police, and organisations such as the World Bank.
 Among her duties at the SFO, she played a key role in the early development of the SFO’s self -reporting regime and served as the SFO representative on the cross government strategic group for money laundering involving politically exposed persons (PEPs) and the law enforcement co-ordination group on overseas corruption.

-Anne-Marie was appointed in June 2018 as Specialist Adviser to the House of Lords Select Committee on the Bribery Act 2010, which is conducting a post-legislative review of the Act, its impact on companies and the effectiveness of enforcement, including scrutiny of the use of Deferred Prosecution Agreements.
-The committee is due to report on its findings in March 2019.
+In 2018 Anne-Marie was appointed as the Specialist Adviser to the House of Lords’ Select Committee on the Bribery Act 2010, which conducted a post-legislative review of the Act, its impact on companies and the effectiveness of enforcement, including scrutiny of the use of Deferred Prosecution Agreements.
+The Committee’s report was published in March 2019.